OVOSHatchery/ovos-stt-plugin-pocketsphinx/readme.md

 Mycroft STT plugin for [PocketSphinx](https://cmusphinx.github.io/)

-The "plugins" are pip install-able modules that provide new TTS engines for mycroft
+The "plugins" are pip install-able modules that provide new STT engines for mycroft

 more info in the [docs](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins)